linas/atomspace-ipfs/README.md

 # atomspace-ipfs
 IPFS backend to the AtomSpace.

+The goal is to be able to share AtomSpace contents via the IPFS network.

 ## Pre-alpha version 0.0.1

-The goal is to be able to share AtomSpace contents via the IPFS network.
-**Status**: there's isn't any code yet.
-It does not work.
+**Status**: Nothing actually works.
+Design alternatives are being explored.

 ### Architecture:
 This implementation will be just a standard `BackingStore` implementation to the current Atomspace backend API.

+The file directory layout is the same as that of the atomspace.

 ### Design issues: